z2019125/Math-in-Markdown/README.md

 ## What's in this repo?

 - A Markdown cheat sheet (from <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank" rel="noreferrer noopener">MarkdownGuide</a>)
+- Instructions for the activity
+- A template for a regression project repo

 ## Want some links?